-With New Technology, Innovation And Sheer Creativity, Family Travel Has Never Been Simpler!
+With New Technology, Innovation And Sheer Creativity, Travel Has Never Been Simpler!
+Here Are Some Businesses That Have Made Family Travel Easier

 Gareth Simpson is a technical SEO & Startup Founder.
 He is an SEO pro with over a decade in the industry.
 Once a digital nomad but now based in Bristol, UK, his specialisms are blogger outreach and content.
 You’ll find him at his desk, presiding over campaigns for a range of established and emerging businesses.
 Follow him on Twitter.

 Looking back to just a few decades ago, planning a family holiday would probably have involved a visit to your local travel agent or setting off with a trusty guidebook and a handful of local recommendations.
 Now, digital technology and high-speed internet has opened up a vast range of choice, opportunities and information.
 A family holiday can be almost entirely planned, booked and managed online, through the help of all sorts of innovative travel applications and businesses.
-There are all kinds of ways to make travelling with young children easier and more stress-free, from getting through the airport to travelling across cities.
-Much like a group holiday, there’s lots to organize.
+There are all kinds of ways to make travelling with young children easier and more stress-free, from getting through the airport to travelling across bustling cities.
+Much like a group holiday, there’s lots to organize and here are some businesses that have made family travel easier.

 Airbnb.
 Online lodging marketplace Airbnb has taken the travel industry by storm, helping travellers to see a new side to the places they visit, often in a more cost-effective way.
 Since its launch in 2008, several other similar companies have also sprung up, such as One Fine Stay.
 Airbnb allows you to book space in a private house or apartment, whether that’s a the whole place to yourself, or a room in a shared house.
 If you’re staying somewhere for a week or more, it’s nice to come back and relax in a place that feels like home each day.